What Is a Gyroscope?

 What is gyroscopic torque?

-The gyroscopic torque is defined as the torque that is applied to the rotating body such that there is a change in the axis of rotation of the rotating body.
+The gyroscopic torque is the torque applied to the rotating body such that there is a change in the axis of rotation of the rotating body.

 State true or false: